 Reduce the amount of waste you produce

 The best way to reduce the waste going into landfill sites is to cut down on the waste we all produce in the first place.
 You can do your bit by taking a few simple actions.

 Reduce unwanted mail

 It’s estimated every household receives up to 18 items of unwanted mail every week.
 Find out how to reduce the amount of unwanted mail you receive.
 The Zero Waste Scotland website gives you 5 top ways to reduce unwanted mail (this will take you to an external website).

 Use bags for life

 - buy a reusable bag - it'll hold more shopping and last longer

-- take old plastic bags with you when you go shopping.
+- take plastic bags that you cannot reuse with you when you go shopping.
 Recycling bins for old bags are often found in store.

 Avoid over packaging